Vietnam entry requirements

 • Recent photograph.

-• Yellow fever certificate, if you are coming from a country with risk of yellow fever transmission.
+• Yellow fever certificate, if you are coming from a country with risk of transmission.

 • It is strongly advised to have travel insurance of up to $10,000.